Training Adaptive Reconstruction Networks for Blind Inverse Problems: Introduction

-Assume that we observe $\yb_1=\mathcal{P}(\Ab(\thetab_1)\xb)$.
-Unfortunately, we only have access to an approximate knowledge $\Ab(\thetab_0)$ of the forward model.
+Assume that we observe $\yz_1=\mathcal{P}(\Az(\thetaz_1)\xz)$.
+Unfortunately, we only have access to an approximate knowledge $\Az(\thetaz_0)$ of the true forward model $\Az(\thetaz_1)$.
 This can be due to an imprecise calibration of the sensing device or to the motion of a patient in a scanner for instance.
-A problem solved with a model mismatch (i.e. with the operator $\Ab(\thetab_0)$ in place of $\Ab(\thetab_1)$), can lead to catastrophic reconstruction results, as illustrated in the last row of Fig.~\ref{tab:exampleissues}.
+We then face a blind inverse problem.
+A problem solved with such a model mismatch (i.e. with the operator $\Az(\thetaz_0)$ in place of $\Az(\thetaz_1)$), can lead to catastrophic reconstruction results, as illustrated in the last row of Fig.~\ref{tab:exampleissues}.

-The second contribution of this work is to propose a systematic approach to recover an estimate $\hat\thetab_1$ of $\thetab_1$ from the observation $\yb_1$.
+The second contribution of this work is to propose a systematic approach called ``deep unrolled prior'' to recover an estimate $\hat\thetaz_1$ of $\thetaz_1$ from the observation $\yz_1$.
 We show that unrolled networks trained on a family of forward models provide a powerful tool to solve several blind inverse problems.
 The idea is simply to minimize the data consistency error